CodeYourFuture/HTML-CSS-Challenges/Form-Controls/README.md

 1. What is the customer's name?
 I must collect this data, and validate it.
 But what is a valid name?
 I must decide something.
 2. What is the customer's email?
 I must make sure the email is valid.
 Email addresses have a consistent pattern.
 3. What colour should this t-shirt be?
-I must give three options.
+I must give 3 options.
 How will I make sure they don't pick other colours?
+4. What size does the customer want?
+I must give the following 6 options: XS, S, M, L, XL, XXL
-4. When do they want the t-shirt to be delivered?
+5. When do they want the t-shirt to be delivered?
 I must collect a date and make sure that date is in the next four weeks.
 How will I do this?
 How will I make sure there are no mistakes about the date?

 All fields are required.
 Do not write a form action for this project.